The BEST Grand Canyon Maps & Arizona Recreation Map

-The Navajo and the Havasupai Native American Nations borders the Grand Canyon along the Southeast and Southwest borders, offering outdoor exploration that leads right into the Grand Canyon.
+The Navajo, Havasupai and Hualapai Indian Nations (Reservations) border the Grand Canyon National Park along the southeast, south central and southwest areas, offering outdoor exploration that leads right into the Grand Canyon.
 History buffs will enjoy learning about the heritage of the indigenous tribes of Arizona.

-The Navajo Nation runs along the Southeastern region.
+The Navajo Nation runs along the southeastern region.
 This particular tribe of Navajos are part of the Athabaskan group with a rich history in America.
-Their name means “people.”
 The Navajo Nation is the largest reservation inside the United States.
 Their people originally were hunter-gatherers and farmers.
 Today the Navajo farm the land and also produce timber, oil, gas, coal, uranium, and other minerals.
 The Navajo Nation offers numerous hikes along the Grand Canyon area such as Salt Creek, and Little Colorado and others.
 Camping, fishing, and hunting are also offered on the reservation.
 Food and lodging are available throughout the reservation.

 Public lands are subject to leasing and other changes.
 It is advised to obtain local and forestry information from a Forest Service office or other public land agency.
 Contact the appropriate land management agency for the most current information.

 To explore the terrain outside of the traditional tourist areas around the Grand Canyon, a high clearance 4x4 vehicle is mandatory due to primitive roads and weather conditions.
 Please check the Kiaba National Forest, Grand Canyon National Park Services, and respective Native American Indian Administration(s) for their restrictions before your adventure.
 Roads open and close without notice.
 Please observe and respect road signs.

 Learn more about the Grand Canyon National Park through the National Parks Service website.